supertokens/supertokens-auth-react/examples/with-angular-thirdpartyemailpassword/README.md

 ## Analyzing Network traffic for routes

+We will be using Google Chrome's dev tools to inspect network traffic:

-When visiting the auth component related route:
+When visiting the auth component related route the network tab will have the following output:

 ![auth related route](./images/auth_component_network_log.png)

 -   We can see the `supertokens-website` related chunk and the `auth` bundle containing `supertokens-auth-react` being retrieved.

-When visiting the home component related route:
+When visiting the home component related route the network tab will have the following output:

 ![home related route](./images/hom_component_network_log.png)